 Over the 50-year period covered in these analyses, the changes in beginning readers and in the texts that initiate them into formal reading have been massive.
 Over this same period, a seismic shift has also occurred in when children begin formal reading instruction.
-In brief, as the diversity of students in American schools has increased over the past 50 years, the texts used in beginning reading instruction have become increasingly more complex, and students are expected to read these texts at an even earlier age.
+In brief, as the diversity of students in American schools has increased over the past 50 years, the texts used in beginning reading instruction have gotten increasingly more complex.
+And, students are expected to read these texts at an even earlier age.

-Changes in student populations present policymakers and textbook publishers with highly complex issues to address.
-Too often, however, policymakers and publishers have responded to these complex issues with simplistic solutions that may exacerbate the obstacles for the students who are most in need of effective instruction.
-In the case of the textbook adoptions by the nation's two largest states, the solutions have often gone from one extreme to another, with the solution of one decade negated by the solution of the subsequent decade.
-Even more troubling than this vacillation between extremes is the downward push of beginning formal reading instruction into kindergarten (Lonigan & Shanahan, 2009), thus replacing a period of rich literacy experiences-the Stage 0 that Chall (1983b) identified-with earlier and earlier immersion in code-dominated instruction.
-For children who depend on instruction to acquire school-based literacy, this eliminates a crucial induction period.
+Granted, these changes all present policymakers and textbook publishers with highly complex issues to address.
+Too often, however, both have responded to the complexity with simplistic solutions that have, in fact, exacerbated the obstacles for the students who are most in need.
+In the case of the textbook adoptions by the nation's two largest states, the solutions have often gone from one extreme to another-with the solution of one decade negated by the solution of the subsequent decade.
+Even more troubling than this vacillation between extremes is the solution of beginning formal reading instruction in kindergarten-or preschool (Lonigan & Shanahan, 2009), thus replacing a period of rich literacy experiences, the stage 0 that Chall (1983) identified, with earlier and earlier immersion in code-dominated instruction.
+For children who depend on schools to acquire literacy, this eliminates a crucial induction period.

-Finally, the dramatic changes in the philosophies of reading programs have not addressed adequately the major underlying issues with respect to the complexities of the English language.
+The dramatic changes in philosophy of reading programs simply fail to address the major underlying issues.
 English is a complicated amalgam of languages.
-The words are multi-dimensional (Nagy & Hiebert, 2011).
-Because of the alphabetic nature of the written form, letter-sound correspondences are among the critical dimensions.
-At the same time, frequency of appearances of words and their component parts, matters.
+A simplistic solution to the teaching the English language code will not work.
+Words are multi-dimensional, not either "high-frequency" or "phonetically regular" or meaningful.
+There is no word in English that lacks an alphabetic base.
+Words differ in their frequency and in the frequency of their component parts.
 And, at their core, words convey meaning.
-All these dimensions, as well as the ways in which words form sentences to tell stories or convey information, matter.
-Unless we adopt solutions that respond to the complexities of written English and of contemporary public school classrooms, we will fail to do justice to students who rely on high-quality texts and instructional approaches to achieve the literacy competence required for success in a digital-global age.
+All of these dimensions, as well as the ways in which words form sentences to tell stories or convey information, matter.
+As long as simplistic solutions to the complexities of written English and of the public school classroom are mandated, we can anticipate that an increasing number of American students will be left with inadequate literacy levels for the digital-global age.